samuelviegas/FPGA-based-Space-Invaders-video-game/README.md

 # FPGA-based-Space-Invaders-video-game
 FPGAs provide incredible flexibility for digital electronics design, including gaming hardware.
 They have been used to create one-to-one recreations of a variety classic gaming hardware, often adding new features or modern upgrades.
-In this project we implemented a slightly modified version of Space Invaders using the digilent basys2 FPGA.
+In this project we implemented a slightly modified version of Space Invaders on an FPGA, the digilent's basys2.
 The "main" code regarding all of the game's graphics can be found in the "spaceinvaders_graph.vhd" file.
 Where most state machines and registers are.